Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by John Coltrane.
+Every great song by The Moleskins.
 All the underground hits.

-All The Buckinghams tracks.
-I heard you have a vinyl of every Chrome record on German import.
+All Crime tracks.
+I heard you have a vinyl of every Sam Rivers record on German import.

-I hear you're buying a clarinet and a guitar and are throwing your macbook out the window because you want to make something real.
-You want to make a Sexual Harrassment record.
+I hear you're buying a mellotron and a spring reverb and are throwing your macbook out the window because you want to make something real.
+You want to make a Hasil Adkins record.

-I hear that you and your band have sold your oboe and bought a snare.
+I hear that you and your band have sold your spring reverb and bought an organ.

-I hear that you and your band have sold your snare and bought an oboe.
+I hear that you and your band have sold your organ and bought a spring reverb.

 I hear everybody that you know is more relevant than everybody that I know.